Paris between the Wars (1918–1939)

 The worldwide Great Depression hit Paris in 1931, bringing hardships and a more somber mood.
 The population declined slightly from its all-time peak of 2.9 million in 1921 to 2.8 million in 1936.
-The arrondissements in the city's center lost as much as 20% of their population, while the outer neighborhoods, or banlieus, grew by 10%.
+The arrondissements in the city's center lost as much as 20% of their population, and the outer neighborhoods, or banlieus, grew by 10%.
 The low birth rate of Parisians was made up by a wave of new immigration from Russia, Poland, Germany, eastern and central Europe, Italy, Portugal and Spain.
-Political tensions grew in Paris, as seen in strikes, demonstrations and confrontations between the Communists and Front populaire on the extreme left and the Action Française on the extreme right.
+Political tensions grew in Paris, as seen in strikes, demonstrations and confrontations between the communists and Front populaire on the extreme left and the Action Française on the extreme right.

-Celebration and reconstruction
+Celebration and reconstruction after war

-1919 in Paris was a time of celebration and optimism.
-An enormous military parade was held on July 14, 1919 from Porte Maillot to the Place de la Republique, celebrating victory in the Great War.
+Furthermore, 1919 in Paris was a time of celebration and optimism.
+An enormous military parade was held on 14 July 1919 from Porte Maillot to the Place de la Republique, celebrating victory in the Great War.
 World leaders, including President Woodrow Wilson, arrived in Paris to join the celebrations and negotiate the terms of the new peace and a new map of Europe.
-Wilson was the first American President to visit Paris while in office and remained in Paris from December 1918, except a three-week visit back to the US, until June 1919, when the Treaty of Versailles was finished.
+Wilson was the first American president to visit Paris while in office, and he remained in Paris from December 1918, except a three-week visit back to the U.S., until June 1919, when the Treaty of Versailles was finished.

 The contents of the enormous warehouses at Vilgrain, where food rations for the army were stored, were sold at low prices to Parisians.
-In June 1919, bread rationing finally ended, and the food supply gradually returned to normal.
-In April, to create jobs for demobilized soldiers, the government decided to demolish the Thiers Wall, the ring of fortifications that had been built around the city between 1840 and 1844.
+In June 1919, bread rationing ended, and the food supply gradually returned to normal.
+In April, to create jobs for demobilized soldiers, the government decided to demolish the Thiers Wall, the ring of fortifications that had been built around the city from 1840 to 1844.
 There was discussion of turning the wide strip of land into a new park, but instead it was used for the construction of low-cost housing for Parisian workers.
-Demolition began on May 5, and construction of seven-story public housing units began soon afterwards.
+Demolition began on 5 May, and construction of seven-story public housing units began soon afterwards.

-Another great ceremony was held October 16, 1919 to celebrate the consecration of the Basilica of Sacré-Coeur on Montmartre, completed just before the war.
+Another great ceremony was held 16 October 1919 to celebrate the consecration of the Basilica of Sacré-Coeur on Montmartre, completed just before the war.
 February 1919 saw the opening of the first commercial airline service in the world, between Paris and London.
-On August 19, 1920, the French National Assembly approved an allocation of 500,000 francs for the construction of the first mosque in Paris, to honor the sacrifice of tens of thousands of Muslim soldiers from the French colonies of Africa who had been killed in the War.
+On 19 August 1920, the French National Assembly approved an allocation of 500,000 francs for the construction of the first mosque in Paris, to honor the sacrifice of tens of thousands of Muslim soldiers from the French colonies of Africa who had been killed in the War.